cybertec-postgresql/pgwatch2/README.md

 expected.
 For some metrics though can happen that the metric reading query (notably "stat_statements") takes some milliseconds, which might be more than an average application query.
 * Starting from v1.3.0 there's a non-root Docker version available (suitable for OpenShift)
-* The administrative Web UI doesn't have by default any security (configurable via env.)
+* The administrative Web UI doesn't have by default any security.
+Configurable via env. variables.
 * Viewing Grafana dashboards by default doesn't require login.
-Editing needs a password (which is configurable via env.)
+Editing needs a password.
+Configurable via env. variables.
-* InfluxDB has no authentication in Docker setup
+* InfluxDB has no authentication in Docker setup, so one should just not expose the ports when having concerns.
-* Dasboards based on "pg_stat_statements" (Stat Statement Overview / Top) expose actual queries.
+* Dashboards based on "pg_stat_statements" (Stat Statement Overview / Top) expose actual queries.
 They are mostly stripped of details though, but if no risks can be taken the dashboards (or at least according panels) should be deleted.